 If your visitors don't use an installed program to manage their email, the "clickable" email address that I teach below will not work as expected (for them).
 That is, when they click the email link, chances are that the default email program on their computer (which they probably have never seen before in their lives) will unexpectedly start up.
 And they won't know what to do with it.
 Equally bad, on some systems, their browser may issue a scary message telling them that the web page wants to start a program on their computer (the email program).
 If you don't know what I mean, click the following (dummy) email link firstname.lastname@example.org to see what happens.

 Note that the result of clicking the link varies from operating system to operating system and browser to browser, so don't think that your experience is normative for all people.
-For example, some browsers, like Opera, allow users to configure to it to use their web mail for such links (if they wish).
-For those who don't use Opera but nonetheless use web mail for their email, they should, theoretically, just cut and paste your email address from the page to their web mail.
+For example, some browsers allow users to configure to it to use their web mail for such links (if they wish).
+For those who don't use a browser that allows it, but nonetheless use web mail for their email, they should (theoretically) just cut and paste your email address from the page to their web mail.
 Unfortunately, when an email address is made into a clickable link, some people may assume that it leads to your contact form and click it instead, with the results you've just experienced.

 There are other things to consider as well when deciding whether to put an email address on your site, or a web form, or both.
 Please read Should I Display an Email Address on My Site or Use a Contact Form? if you haven't already made up your mind.
 If you run a business, I personally believe that you should do both (place both an email address and a contact form online), but you should of course make your own decision.